 - Regardless of where one may be traveling, the need for an emergency evacuation plan cannot be more strongly stressed.
 Political strife and instability can occur anywhere in the world and at any time.
 As such, travelers should have an emergency plan in place before they leave the country. - Weill Cornell Medicine offers travel assistance to all students traveling on university-sanctioned trips.
-No enrollment is necessary. - Weill Cornell Medicine has international resources available for all of its travelers at: https://riskmanagement.weill.cornell.edu/travel. - Further, all faculty, students and staff are automatically covered under the medical & travel security services company "International SOS" plan while they travel on college business.
-There is no cost to the traveler.
-A full range of medical and emergency services is provided, including onsite emergency medical assistance services, medical evacuation and repatriation services, security, and political evacuation services. - Each student is responsible for downloading the International SOS card and the app.
+No enrollment is necessary. - Weill Cornell Medicine has international resources available for all of its travelers at: https://riskmanagement.weill.cornell.edu/travel. - In the need arises for an emergency evacuation students are covered under the medical & travel security services company "International SOS" plan while they travel.
+In the event of an emergency please contact International SOS for assistance. - Each student is responsible for downloading the International SOS card and the app.
 The student should keep the card as well as their website URL address in a safe place when traveling abroad.
-Have the app on your mobile devices and log in using the WCMC policy number. - We recommend you keep a written log of important phone numbers/emergency contacts in case of power outages or stolen phones! - o If you need further assistance, please call WCM Risk Management at 646-962-7683.
+Have the app on your mobile devices and log in using the WCMC policy number. - We recommend you keep a written log of important phone numbers/emergency contacts in case of power outages or stolen phones! - If you need further assistance, please call WCM Risk Management at 646-962-7683.